-Even though Manning quit smoking over 20 years ago, his lungs were damaged by years of smoking, and he was diagnosed with COPD, or chronic obstructive pulmonary disease.
+He quit smoking more than 20 years ago, but for Manning, the damage was already done.
+He was diagnosed with COPD, or chronic obstructive pulmonary disease.
 Experts say living with the disease is like trying to breathe through a straw.

-According to the COPD Foundation, about 15 million people are diagnosed with COPD, and another 15 million are suffering from developing and undiagnosed COPD.
+According to the COPD Foundation, about 15 million people have been diagnosed with COPD, and another 15 million are suffering from undiagnosed COPD.
 It is the third leading cause of death in the United States.

-Manning enjoys going to Baystate’s gym because it is staffed with rehabilitation and medical experts who ensure that he is safe while working out and improving the capacity of his lungs.
+He feels safer there because it is staffed with rehabilitation and medical experts.
 “I have somebody here to keep an eye on me if my lungs do go south,” he said.